Ing-David/PFE/README.md

 In order to generate the training data you can follow the instructions as below:

-First, you need to clone the repositoty and go into the master branch by using the commad line:

-`git clone https://github.com/Ing-David/PFE.git && cd PFE && git checkout master`

-Create a folder to store all your requirement data(i.e. yourfolder/data/..)
+First, create a folder to store all your requirement data(i.e. yourfolder/data/..)
 Here my main folder is `PFE`:

 `mkdir -p PFE/data/{glove,agrovoc/el_annotation,EL}`

+Then, you need to clone the repositoty and go into the master branch by using the commad line:

+`git clone https://github.com/Ing-David/PFE.git && cd PFE && git checkout master`

 Download the RDF format of agrovoc and move it into `PFE/data` by using the command line: